kilobit/webbed/README.md

 - Log requests and custom parameters in any format, including JSON.
 - Load server parameters from the environment and propagate them through contexts.
+- A custom ResponseWriter implementation that captures statusCodes.
 - Use the parts you like, ignore the rest.

 Installation